 Around 8.4% of children and 2.5% of adults have attention-deficit/hyperactivity disorder (ADHD) — and many don’t know it.
-Fortunately, Ankur Bindal, MD, specializes in the diagnosis and treatment of ADHD at KMG Psychiatry. in San Diego and National City, California.
+Fortunately, the team at KAB Medical Group Inc. in San Diego, Hollywood, and National City, California, specializes in the diagnosis and treatment of ADHD.
 The psychiatry practice uses a combination of therapy and medication to help ADHD patients stay focused and regain control of their lives.
-To schedule an appointment within a week, call KMG Psychiatry or book online today.
+To schedule an appointment within a week, call KAB Medical Group Inc. or book online today.

 Attention-deficit/hyperactivity disorder (ADHD) is a common mental disorder that affects children and adults of all ages.
 While ADHD is typically diagnosed during childhood, many adults struggle with undiagnosed ADHD for years before seeking help.